 - In a small bowl, mix together the olive oil, lemon juice, honey, salt and black pepper.

-- In a large salad bowl, toss together all the salad ingredients with the olive oil dressing.
+- In a large salad or large mixing bowl, toss together all the salad ingredients with the olive oil dressing.
 Check the seasoning and adjust according to taste.

 Top tips

 - Use fresh ingredients.
-Because the salad is so simple, every ingredient in it will shine and should therefore be fresh and of good quality.
+Because the salad is so simple, every ingredient in it will shine and should therefore be as fresh as possible and of good quality.

 - Don't skimp on the parsley!